cmu-sei/GHOSTS/docs/core/client.md

 ???+ info "GHOSTS Source Code"
     The [GHOSTS Source Code Repository](https://github.com/cmu-sei/GHOSTS) is hosted on GitHub.

-The GHOSTS client simulates activities on a computer based on specific roles or memberships within a team.
+The GHOSTS client simulates realistic human activities on a computer based on specific roles or memberships within a team.
 It creates documents, browses websites, downloads files, and interacts with various applications on Windows and Linux machines.
 GHOSTS is useful for cyber training, exercises, and testing scenarios.

 ![Types of NPCs](../../assets/img/npc-types.png)

 GHOSTS can be used for training, testing, or generating datasets by simulating realistic computer and network activities.

 ???+ warning "Do I need the API?"
     The API server is optional but provides logging, reporting, and remote administration features.
-Without the API, client management must be handled through other means.
+Without the API, client management must be handled through other means such as Ansible or similar.

 The GHOSTS client should be run as a regular user, not as an administrator or root, to accurately simulate user behavior.